 Landed costs: Shipping costs have constantly been changing over the last few years, so this can be a great opportunity to examine what you spend and lower shipping expenses by working with another carrier with better prices.

 Related Costs: Does your business need them all?
 Maybe you can save in this area.

 We will not be covering product-based profitability in this article, but the next step would be to analyze your P&L report for each product.
 This can help you to determine whether some products are profitable while others are not, and understand how to cut losses on these particular items.

-What can you learn from your P&L report?
+What can you learn from your Amazon P&L Statement?

 Analyzing your P&L report will clarify whether you can meet your profitability goals and help you adjust your selling activities accordingly.
 Remember that even if your income seems high and you are selling loads of products, if your account is not profitable at the end of the day, the effort is not worth it.